Chlordiazepoxide: History

 Chlordiazepoxide (initially called methaminodiazepoxide) was the first benzodiazepine to be synthesized in the mid-1950s.
-The synthesis was derived from work on a class of dyes, quinazolone-3-oxides.
+The synthesis was derived from work on a class of dyes, quinazoline-3-oxides.
 It was discovered by accident when in 1957 tests revealed that the compound had hypnotic, anxiolytic, and muscle relaxant effects.
 "The story of the chemical development of Librium and Valium was told by Sternbach.
 The serendipity involved in the invention of this class of compounds was matched by the trials and errors of the pharmacologists in the discovery of the tranquilizing activity of the benzodiazepines.
 The discovery of Librium in 1957 was due largely to the dedicated work and observational ability of a gifted technician, Beryl Kappell.
-For some seven years she had been screening compounds by simple animal tests for muscle relaxant activity..."
+For some seven years she had been screening compounds by simple animal tests for muscle relaxant activity using myanesin as a standard and then meprobamate and chlorpromazine when they became available.
+All compounds submitted by the chemical staff for central nervous activity were screened.
+It was this battery of tests that picked out RO 5-0690 (Librium, chlordiazepoxide) as being similar but more potent than meprobamate."
 Three years later chlordiazepoxide was marketed as a therapeutic benzodiazepine medication under the brand name Librium.
 Following chlordiazepoxide, in 1963 diazepam hit the market under the brand name Valium—and was followed by many further benzodiazepine compounds over the subsequent years and decades.

 In 1959 it was used by over 2,000 physicians and more than 20,000 patients.
 It was described as "chemically and clinically different from any of the tranquilizers, psychic energizers or other psychotherapeutic drugs now available."
 During studies, chlordiazepoxide induced muscle relaxation and a quieting effect on laboratory animals like mice, rats, cats, and dogs.
 Fear and aggression were eliminated in much smaller doses than those necessary to produce hypnosis.
 Chlordiazepoxide is similar to phenobarbital in its anticonvulsant properties.
 However, it lacks the hypnotic effects of barbiturates.
 Animal tests were conducted in the Boston Zoo and the San Diego Zoo.
 Forty-two hospital patients admitted for acute and chronic alcoholism, and various psychoses and neuroses were treated with chlordiazepoxide.
 In a majority of the patients, anxiety, tension, and motor excitement were "effectively reduced."
 The most positive results were observed among alcoholic patients.
 It was reported that ulcers and dermatologic problems, both of which involved emotional factors, were reduced by chlordiazepoxide.

 In 1963, approval for use was given to diazepam (Valium), a "simplified" version of chlordiazepoxide, primarily to counteract anxiety symptoms.
 Sleep-related problems were treated with nitrazepam (Mogadon), which was introduced in 1972, temazepam (Restoril), which was introduced in 1979, and flurazepam (Dalmane), which was introduced in 1975.